nus-cs2103-AY1617S2/addressbook-level4/docs/ProductSurveyDraft.md

 ## Google Calendar
 Strengths:
--Google Calendar is easy and fast to set up, especially if you use a Google account -Clean, minimal interface, easy to invite people to events -Organize events and appointments via different calendars
+Google Calendar is easy and fast to set up, especially if you use a Google account Clean, minimal interface, easy to invite people to events Organize events and appointments via different calendars

 Weaknesses:
--Possible problems communicating with other calendars such as iCal -Not specifically a task manager, just a calendar
+Possible problems communicating with other calendars such as iCal Not specifically a task manager, just a calendar

 ## Momentum